-Roasted Cauliflower with Carrots is an easy dish to make and healthy too!
+Roasted Cauliflower and Carrots with Garlic and Thyme is an easy dish to make and healthy too!
 By chopping your vegetables into small pieces and roasting them in the oven, ordinary vegetables transform into a sweet side dish that your family will love!

 The carrots are sweet and crunchy and the garlic and thyme add a savory depth of flavor that pulls the whole dish together.
 This roasted vegetable dish is healthy and flavorful, making it a perfect side for any meal.

-This recipe is Gluten-Free, Paleo, Whole30, and perfect for the Phase 1 Kaufmann Diet.
+This recipe is Gluten-Free, Paleo, and Whole30.
+It's perfect for the Phase 1 Kaufmann Diet.

 What You Need

 The best place to buy cauliflower is at a farmer's market.
 At the grocery store, look for evenly white cauliflower.
 It shouldn't have gray or black spots, which show decay.
 Try to buy organic if you can.